buildbot/buildbot/master/docs/developer/cls-forcesched.rst

     .. py:attribute:: required

-           If true, an error will be shown to user if there is no input in this field
+           If true, an error will be shown to user if there is no input in this field.

     .. py:attribute:: multiple

-           If true, this parameter represents a list of values (e.g. list of tests to run)
+           If true, this parameter represents a list of values (e.g. list of tests to run).

     .. py:attribute:: regex